FreeM Project Policies

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, with no Front-Cover texts, and with no Back-Cover Texts.

-To provide a highly portable, feature-rich, free software implementation of the M programming language, compliant with relevant MDC standards, and focused on extensibility and easy application development on client, desktop, single-board, and older server devices.
+To provide a highly portable, feature-rich, free software implementation of the M programming language, focused on extensibility and easy application development on client, desktop, single-board, and older server devices.

-FreeM is an implementation of the M programming language and database.
+FreeM is a free software implementation of the M programming language and database.
 This is woven into the foundational motivations of our core developers, and the observance of this identity is to be considered a foundational rule of the project.

 We are first and foremost lovers of the M programming language, and are proud to represent it with our quirky–yet feature-rich–little implementation.
 No effort will be made or allowed to hide our M identity or cultural and community heritage.